-The full line-up for the week is:
+The full line-up is:

 Friday 3 July, 7.45pm – Clare Teal sings with Edward Leaker’s Swing Machine Jazz Orchestra